hackoregon/data-science-pet-containers/README.md

     using the same tools we’ll use for deployment as much as possible.
 -   Deliver advanced open source technologies to Windows and MacOS desktops and laptops.
-While there are “native” installers for most of these tools, some are readily available and only heavily tested on Linux.
+While there are “native” installers for most of these tools, some are readily available for and only heavily tested on Linux.
 -   Isolation: for the most part, software running in containers is contained.
 It interacts with the desktop / laptop user through well-defined mechanisms, often as a web server.

+### About the examples

+I’ve coded up some examples of how I’ve used this toolset for Hack Oregon.
+They’re in `data-science-pet-containers/examples`.
+Those that require host-side operations mostly use Bash for scripting, and they work on a Linux host, including Windows 10 Pro Windows Subsystem for Linux (WSL) Ubuntu.

 Quick start
 -----------